oqazi01/DeployStreamlitAppTerraformECS/README.md

 terragrunt destroy
 ```
 ## Customizing Inputs
-You can pass variables to your Terraform modules via the inputs block in ```bash terragrunt.hcl ``` For example:
+You can pass variables to your Terraform modules via the inputs block in ```terragrunt.hcl ``` For example:
 ```bash
 inputs = {